sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A sophisticated typesetting engine
+Short desc    : A sophisticated typesetting engine
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : TeX is a typesetting system that incorporates a macro
+Descript     : TeX is a typesetting system that incorporates a macro
              : processor.
 A TeX source document specifies or incorporates a
              : number of macro definitions that instruct the TeX engine how to
              : typeset the document.
 The TeX engine also uses font metrics